The school day

 For your child’s safety we ask all visitors to ensure they enter through the main entrance to the school and report to a member of the office staff, signing into the visitors’ book and receiving a visitors’ badge.

 If a parent wishes to speak to their child’s class teacher at the start or end of the school day, please ask a member of the office staff if this is convenient before proceeding into school.
-Staff will not be available after the start of the school day at 8.40am.
 Parents should not enter the school through the cloakroom doors.
 These entrances are for the children’s use only.

 These measures are in place for the security of all members of the school community.